THE BOYS COME FACE TO FACE WITH MICKEY MANTLE'S TRIPLE CROWN

 More than just a sports shop, Robbie's 1st Base is like an old school hometown barbershop where everyone has an opinion and is eager to share their stories and love of the game.
 Touching on the unique capability of sports to bring people together, "Ball Boys" tells the intriguing stories beyond the action on the field - using the symbolic value of the merchandise changing hands to represent a rare and valuable social bond uniting individuals across all ages, races, genders and economic classes.
 Never before seen on a broadcast network, both the collectors and the merely curious come to the store from far and wide to experience a shared affinity for the great stories of sport.
 And when the situation calls, the staff hits the road to buy and sell prized artifacts with some of the top collectors in the nation.

 Leftfield Pictures produces "Ball Boys," with Brent Montgomery and David George serving as executive producers.
 Shawn Witt is co-executive producer.
 The program is broadcast in 720 Progressive (720P), ABC's selected HD format, with 5.1 channel surround sound.
-This program carry a TV-PG,L parental guideline.
+A TV parental guideline will be assigned closer to airdate.